Phuctran-81/Optimize-Inventory-Engine/README.md

 ## 4. ANALYZE:
 To ensure the ROP was responsive to real-word volatility, the analysis focused on four signals:
 - Systemic Seasonality: Calculated unique Seasonality Indices for 500 store-item combinations.
-  + Identified a predictable 16.17% demand surge on Sundays, which was previously causing stock-outs in traditional models.
+  + Because sales of this dataset is seasonal ( the 16.7% sunday surge and 19.45% Monday lull compared to the average week sales ), calculating store-item specific indices of each weekday to estimate the demand more accuracy.
 - ABC Segmentation:
   + Applied Pareto analysis to 5 years of revenue data, categorizing 500 store-item combinations into tiered priority to optimize capital allocation.
 - Heuristic Promotion Detection:
   + Engineered a statistical outlier detection model (Baseline + 2 σ) to identify and "flag" historical promotion dates where metadata was missing, presenting demand spikes from skewing the standard seasonality index.
 - Performance Validation (Backtesting):
-  + **Methodology:** Simulated ordering cycles (weekly for normal date and daily for promotion date) by comparing forecasted ROP against actual weekly demand over the final year of the 5-year dataset.
+  + **Methodology:** Simulated ordering cycles (weekly for normal date and daily for promotion date) by comparing forecasted ROP against actual demand over the final year of the 5-year dataset.
   + **Findings:** \
     **Normal Dates:** The seasonality-adjusted model maintained a 99% service level while achieving a 2.82% reduction in excess inventory compared to the baseline method. \
     **Promotion Dates:** The promotion ROP model maintained a 92% service level with the average excess rate at 14.91% and the average shortage rate at 3.92%.